EarthByte/pyBacktrack/docs/pybacktrack_paleo_bathymetry.rst

           (for example, in the :ref:`paleo bathymetry example above <pybacktrack_paleo_bathymetry_example>`).

 As with regular backtracking, those sediment grid points lying inside the age grid (valid regions) use an oceanic subsidence model and those outside use a continental rifting model.
-However, in lieu of explicitly providing the rift start and end ages (as for a 1D well site) each 2D grid point samples the builtin rift start/end age grids.
+However, in lieu of explicitly providing the rift start and end ages (as for a 1D drill site) each 2D grid point samples the builtin rift start/end age grids.
 Each grid point is also assigned a plate ID (using static polygons) and reconstructed back through time.

 Each grid point has a single lithology, with an initial compacted thickness sampled from the total sediment thickness grid at present day that is progressively decompacted back through geological time.